bnossum/midgetv/README.md

 ## Requirements
 - GNU Make
 - gcc
-  - On the host environment to compile simulation binaries
+  - On the host environment to compile some utility programs and simulation binaries
   - As a cross compiler to compile C and assembler programs for RISC-V.
 - Verilator
 - emacs (for Verilog-Mode)